Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 <img alt="WikiLeaks" src="./images/wikileaks.jpg" width=400  style="border:1px solid black">
 </p>

-In 2006, the Australian Julian Assange founded the Wikileaks website, where journalists can publish news leaks.
+In 2006, the Australian Julian Assange founded the WikiLeaks website, where journalists can publish news leaks.
 WikiLeaks works using a dropbox where whistleblowers can drop leaked documents anonymously.
 These documents are checked for authenticity, and published on the WikiLeaks website.

-WikiLeaks is technically not breaking any US law, but many governemnt officials tried to shut it down.
+WikiLeaks is technically not breaking any US law, but many government officials tried to shut it down.
 Many financial organizations (Visa, Paypal, Western Union) stopped funding WikiLeaks.
 It is now funded by donation in bitcoins.

-Wikileaks has released millions of documents, exposing serious violations of human rights and civil liberties.
+WikiLeaks has released millions of documents, exposing serious violations of human rights and civil liberties.
-In 2007, WIkileaks released the **Collateral Murder** showing a US helicopter crew shooting civilians and 2 Iraqi Reuters journalists.
+In 2007, WikiLeaks released the **Collateral Murder** showing a US helicopter crew shooting civilians and 2 Iraqi Reuters journalists.
 In 2010, it released the **Iraq and Afghan War Logs** revealing US operations and human rights violation during the Iraq and Afghanistan conflicts.
 It also published documents exposing surveillance by the CIA or the NSA.